-My name is Axiel Yaël, and I am a European postdoctoral research scientist at Oak Ridge National Laboratory in the US.
-I work both in the Materials Theory group, and the Scanning Transmission Electron Microscopy Group.
+My name is Axiel Yaël, and I am a European postdoctoral fellow doing research at the National Research Council of Canada.
+I work in the Security and Disruptive Technologies Theory group.

 Please use the menu above to find my CV, research interests, list of publications & talks, as well as outreach activities I am involved in.

 I publish under Axiel Yaël Birenbaum.
 My full and official name is Yaël Liliane Birenbaum-Haligua.
 I hold both French and Canadian citizenships.
-This is the name written in those passports but go by Axiel.
+This is the name written in those passports but I go by Axiel.

-The banner above is a representation of electron densities in a crystal.
+The banner above is a representation of electronic charge densities in a crystal.